shydrate/Terraform_aws/README.md

 # Terraform_aws
-This repo deals with creating a ec2instance,elastic ip, subnet, vpc
+This repo deals with creating a ec2instance,elastic ip, subnet, vpc using terraform